 - keep bananas away from other fruit, they gives off ethanol which speeds up decomposition

-- store cheese in the fridge wrapped in kitchen paper in an airtight container – change the kitchen paper every week to keep the cheese fresh.
+- store cheese in the fridge wrapped in kitchen paper in an airtight container – changing the kitchen paper when it becomes too damp.

 - store mushrooms in the fridge in a ceramic / glass bowl covered with a tea-towel or similar